Baadshah (soundtrack): Release

 The audio was launched at Ramanaidu Studios located at Nanakramguda in Hyderabad, India through Aditya Music label on 27 February 2013.
 Dil Raju, S. S. Rajamouli, Jr. NTR, Srinu Vaitla, Bandla Ganesh, Simbu, S. Thaman, Daler Mehndi, V. V. Vinayak and others graced the function.
 Kajal Aggarwal, who was busy shooting for All in All Azhagu Raja couldn't make it to the audio launch as she missed her Spicejet flight from Coimbatore to Hyderabad.
 However, she spoke to the media and audience through a video message.
-The audio launch turned a catastrophic incident as Rajendra Prasad aka Raju, a diehard fan of Jr. NTR died in a stampede unfortunately which made Jr. NTR and the unit to conclude the audio launch then and there fastly.
+The audio launch turned a catastrophic incident as Rajendra Prasad Raju, a diehard fan of Jr. NTR died in a stampede unfortunately which made Jr. NTR and the unit to conclude the audio launch then and there fastly.
 Bandla Ganesh made an announcement that he would be paying 0.5 million rupees as exgratia to Raju's family and Jr. NTR promised to extend his support to the deceased's family.
 This made the film unit celebrate the success of the audio on 9 March 2013 by a Hexa Platinum Disc Function held at Novotel in Hyderabad in a silent and simple manner.